arnodeceuninck/Bollekebot/Readme.md

 - [react_answer.py](react_answer.py): Class for a reaction on a message
 - [discord_util.py](discord_util.py): Contains some Discord related util functions
 - [util.py](util.py): Contains some util functions
+- [text_parser.py](text_parser.py): Extracts all specific regex matches from a file, e.g. for extracting quotes from a html page

 Note: Be careful with imports.